Our Board of Directors

 María has a PhD in Eduacation from Capella University and besides helping with fund raising activities, she works on the development of strategies to improve the community of the families that are granted with a house.
 She believes that the best way to get them out of poverty is through education.

-Lorena was born in Ecuador and moved to United States six years ago.
+Lorena was born in Ecuador and moved to United States in 2008.
 She has a MSc in Aquaculture from Ghent University in Belgium.
-She has been working in the improvement of the relations between the production sector of shrimp and tilapia farming with the environment and with the surrounding communities for the last 25 years.
+She has been working in the improvement of the relations between the production sector of shrimp and tilapia farming with the environment and specially, with the surrounding communities.
 Lorena is the one who advocate on behalf of the organization, actively working in fundraising.